 Haunted Amsterdam - This storied city has its fair share of spectral residents, including the lost souls of wandering gangsters, women wrongly accused of witchcraft and the phantom of a young boy dressed in early 20th century clothing in the gothic bell tower.

 Drag Queen Dinner - You can't come to Amsterdam without witnessing the most fabulous entertainment in town.
-These drag divas are raucous fun, and by the end of the evening you'll be singing as loud as the queens on stage!
-Find out more...
+The Drag Queen Dinners are raucous fun, and by the end of the evening you'll be singing as loud as the queens on stage!

 Free Amsterdam - Things to do for under €10 or nothing at all!